 I have found many Business Analysts consider elicitation as a phase after planning (and before requirements analysis).
 But this is not true.
 If you think little more deeply, information gets elicited whenever we interact with stakeholders such as sponsor, domain subject matter experts (SMEs), implementation SMEs, users etc.

-Elicitation is performed to understand the current (or “As-is”) state and elicit business requirements.
+Elicitation is performed to understand the current state and elicit business requirements.
 Business requirements are used when eliciting stakeholder, solution and transition requirements.
-During requirements analysis, while developing models such as process models or use case models, we may identify gaps which would require further elicitation.
+During requirements analysis, we may identify gaps which would require further elicitation.
 Information is also elicited from the stakeholders about solution performance after implementation of a new solution.

 So elicitation is performed on an ongoing basis as long as business analysis work is performed.

-4. Not asking probing questions to uncover requirements
+4. Not asking probing questions to elicit requirements

 Many novice Business Analysts assume stakeholders can proactively provide all the detailed information required for the business analysis work.
 Such a passive approach can be called requirement gathering but not an elicitation.
 Such an approach can only lead to identification of shallow requirements.

 It is the job of the Business Analyst to extract or draw out the detailed requirements from the minds of the stakeholders.
-Business Analyst need to progressively ask probing questions to uncover detailed requirements.
+Business Analyst need to ask probing questions to elicit detailed requirements.

 5. Not setting stakeholder’s expectations